 Since then, the World Food Prize has honored outstanding individuals who have made vital contributions to improving the quality, quantity, or availability of food throughout the world.
 Laureates have been recognized from countries around the world, including Bangladesh, Belgium, Brazil, Cape Verde, China, Cuba, Denmark, Ethiopia, Ghana, India, Israel, Mexico, Sierra Leone, Switzerland, Uganda, United Kingdom, the United Nations and the United States.

-The Prize is presented each October on or around UN World Food Day (October 16) in a pomp-filled ceremony in the magnificent Iowa State Capitol in Des Moines.
+The Prize is presented each October on or around UN World Food Day (October 16) in a ceremony in the magnificent Iowa State Capitol in Des Moines.
 In addition to the cash award, the Laureate receives a sculpture designed by the noted artist and designer, Saul Bass.

-The World Food Prize sculpture was created by world-renowned designer Saul Bass.
+The World Food Prize Sculpture was created by world-renowned designer Saul Bass.
 Its basic, handsome design has stood as a symbol of The World Food Prize since its founding.

 As Dr. Norman E. Borlaug’s dreams of The Prize materialized in 1986, its founding organizers sought a distinctive, commemorative piece to bestow upon World Food Prize Laureates.